Vietnam.vn - Nền tảng quảng bá Việt Nam

 In late July, in the face of the overthrow of Niger President Mohamed Bazoum, the Economic Community of West African States (ECOWAS) issued an ultimatum, threatening to use force if the Niger military government did not reinstate Mr. Bazoum.

-Meanwhile, the governments of Burkina Faso and Mali have said that any military intervention in neighboring Niger would be considered an attack against them.
+Meanwhile, the authorities in Burkina Faso and Mali have said that any military intervention in neighboring Niger would be considered an attack against them.
 Niger is the fourth West African country to experience a coup since 2020, after Burkina Faso, Guinea and Mali.

 On the same day, Mr. Florencia Soto Nino-Martinez, deputy spokesperson of the United Nations (UN) Secretary-General, affirmed that the situation in Niger is making the withdrawal of UN peacekeeping forces from neighboring Mali more complicated.